Senior Plus

 Frequently Asked Questions

-The feeding duration depends on the individual.
-Alpurial's Senior Plus can be fed continuously to provide the best possible support for your senior horse.
-For age-related limitations, it may be beneficial to feed Senior Plus in phases to provide optimal support during difficult periods or during flare-ups.
+The feeding duration should be considered individually.
+Senior Plus from Alpurial can be fed continuously to provide optimal support for your senior horse.
+In cases of age-related limitations, phased feeding may also be useful — especially during challenging periods or flare-ups.

 Yes, absolutely!
-You can safely feed it to your older horse if he or she has arthritis or digestive problems.
+You can safely feed Senior Plus to your older horse if it suffers from arthritis or digestive issues.

-All of our products can be prepared for feeding.
-We recommend a maximum of 24 hours for this.
+All our products can be prepared in advance for feeding.
+We recommend a maximum preparation time of 24 hours.

 Supplementary feed for horses